Flexible Spending Accounts

 Healthcare Flexible Spending Account

-Roll Over Benefit: If you have any Healthcare flexible spending dollars left at the end of the tax year, you can roll up to $500 of the remaining balance to the following years’ FSA account.
+Roll Over Benefit: If you have any Healthcare flexible spending dollars left at the end of the tax year, you can roll up to $550 of the remaining balance to the following years’ FSA account.
 This is contingent that you enroll and contribute in the following year’s FSA benefit.
+The roll over amount has increased due to Covid-19.

 For 2020 Healthcare FSA: The IRS has increased the 2020 calendar year maximum for contributions.
 Employees can now set aside healthcare FSA dollars up to $2,700 for the year.
 (View the bottom table for 2020 FSA contribution limits and dates).